netdata/netdata/health/README.md

   crit: $this > 80
 ```

-The `lookup` line will calculate the average of CPU usage from system and user in the last 3 seconds, here we will
+The `lookup` line will calculate the average of CPU usage from system and user in the last 3 seconds.
+In this case
-have the same behavior of the previous example, we will create alarms for all dimensions of the chart.
+Netdata will create alarms for all dimensions of the chart.

 ## Troubleshooting